+To compare Gold IRA companies and find the best option for you, it is important to do your research and understand the different types of investments available.
 It would probably be generous to say that even 1% of U.S. investors have an adequate understanding of why at least a portion of 10% of their assets should be safeguarded in gold and silver, mainly in ingots.
 An even smaller percentage understands that they must have physical possession or a custodian who can prove that they have the gold purchased in a segregated account.
 Inflation is the reason why assets denominated in dollars have to yield and grow above the rate of inflation faster than the Pacman can consume your purchasing power; otherwise, you will discover that you have made a bad investment not in dollars, since you have more dollars, but in real terms, since these dollars are worth less.

 The emphasis on growth assets at all costs causes people who don't understand gold to ignore the precious metal until growth assets fail in difficult times.
 The decision on the type of investment in gold should be based on an evaluation of each option with respect to safety and cost aspects.
 In normal times, people who are carried away by Wall Street's optimism about growth believe that what they are taught is that the only way to overcome inflation is to invest in assets that grow faster than the rate of inflation (they can overcome Pacman inflation).
 The costs of an investment in gold depend largely on the specific type of investment and the specific supplier of the product.